Metater/MetaVoiceChat/README.md

 - [License](#license)

 ## Installation
-1. On this page, click "<> Code" -> "Download ZIP"
+1. On this page, click "<> Code" -> "Download ZIP".
-2. Unzip the ZIP into your Unity "Assets" folder
+2. Unzip the ZIP into your Unity "Assets" folder.
-    - The "MetaVoiceChat" folder can be moved to anywhere inside of "Assets"
+    - The "MetaVoiceChat" folder can be moved to anywhere inside of "Assets".
-3. See [Tutorial](#tutorial) for additional steps
+3. See [Tutorial](#tutorial) for additional steps.

 ## Information
 - Simple